-Pelvic organ prolapse pioneer gets funding to find a fix
+Pelvic organ prolapse pioneer awarded fellowship

 Shayanti Mukherjee researching how to fix pelvic organ prolapse.